isovalent/ebpf-docs/docs/linux/kfuncs/bpf_rbtree_first.md

 **Returns**

 Pointer to the node, which is _not_ removed from the tree.
-If the tree contains no nodes, returns NULL.
+If the tree contains no nodes, returns `NULL`.

 <!-- [KFUNC_DEF] -->
 `#!c struct bpf_rb_node *bpf_rbtree_first(struct bpf_rb_root *root)`